OOTSDigital/Galleryoots/README.md

 6. To Display Gallery on a page add Gallery layout like media_gallery.html to your page layout

-7. Add reference to galleryoots javascript
+7. Add reference to galleryoots javascript in your _layout.html

 ```
 <script>